 - Plan to share a summary of your project with the Assessment Team at spring in-service in 2017, when we will be holding an Assessment Team Open House and Recognition Gala (invite your colleagues and dean!);

-- Submit the team’s project report, including assessment data if generated, and close the loop; this report will include details of how your findings with members of your division, discipline, department, or program;
+- Submit the team’s project report using the Project Report Form, including assessment data if generated, and close the loop; this report will include details of how your findings with members of your division, discipline, department, or program;

 - Submit each team members hours to the CLO coordinator, Sarah Lushia, who will coordinate disbursement of payment.

 Signature projects are activities/projects and/or assignments shared across sections of a particular course that have the same directions/parameters.
 Faculty might decide that all sections of a given course should use a shared exam question or assign the same paper option, for instance.